On the limit of large surface tension for a fluid motion with free boundary: Introduction.

-Unfortunately the previous argument does not work.
-In our infinite dimensional setting, the existence of geodesics is not immediately guaranteed, since the metric is only a week Riemannian metric.
+However in our infinite dimensional setting, the existence of the exponential map is not immediately guaranteed, since the metric is only a week Riemannian metric.
 In order to prove the existence of geodesics, one has to derive a well-posedness result for the following second order ODE on $\cE_\mu^s(\Om)$, which is obtained as critical point of the kinetic energy for a curve $\theta: [0,T] \rar \cE_\mu^s(\Om)$,